 Expats moving to Fiji should be aware that some parts of the country have high crime rates.
 Much of the criminal activity in Fiji stems from its wealth gap.
 Nevertheless, most of the crime that takes place in Fiji is petty, and therefore expats can ensure their safety by being cautious.

 Robbery, theft and petty crime have been known to occur in Fiji and expats have often fallen victim to these incidents.
-While most of the crime is opportunistic, foreigners are advised to be vigilant and keep valuables.
+While most of the crime is opportunistic, foreigners are advised to be vigilant and keep valuables out of sight.
 It's also best to avoid walking around at night.

 Civil unrest in Fiji